Mariners find some power, but might have lost another pitcher as Yusei Kikuchi hurts his back

 Seattle gave Kikuchi a 1-0 lead in the first inning.
 Kelenic worked a leadoff walk off A’s starter Frankie Montas.
 He moved up to second on a wild pitch and scored on double from Mitch Haniger.

 Seattle pushed the lead to 3-0 in the third inning when Kyle Lewis smashed a two-run homer to deep left field.
+It was his first extra basehit since May 7.

+“I think just with the ability I have to hit the ball hard at some point those things will come in bunches,” he said.
+“It’s good to get a little bit momentum in that way.
+But I’m just still trying to have good at bats, see the ball well, swinging at the right pitches and I feel like I’ve been doing and I’ll start connecting more often.”

 The A’s got their only run off Kikuchi in the bottom of the third on Mark Canha’s line-drive homer to right field.